alt/LaTeX-course/exercises/readme.markdown

 ## How to Compile
 Use XeLaTeX format to compile the source file lcourse-hd.dtx.
 The resulting pdf is the documentation, the cls file is the class needed to typeset exercises.
 If class option [solution] is set in a document the corresponding file "filename-solutions.tex" is needed to compile the document.

-## Validity
-The documents here may be online before the official release after the lecture.
-Up to that time they may change and are NOT valid.
-It’s just kind of kindness to let you sneak what is coming up ;)